Strategy Guide

 • Mark before you place.
 Most deductions work on marked cells, not on queens.

 • Use the X markers.
-Turn on markers so the game will auto-mark conflicts — it doubles your speed.
+Turn on markers so the game will auto-mark conflicts.
+It doubles your speed.

 • Check diagonals last.
 Row, column, and region are easy to see; forgetting the diagonal rule is the #1 source of errors.